 The Positive Business Effects of COVID-19

 Due to its great success in emerging as a reliable top player in the pandemic, along with many other companies that came out on top, Amazon’s stock climbed higher.
 However, the company tempered revenue expectations for the first quarter of 2022, noting in its earnings release that its estimates reflect the impact of the pandemic on its operations.
 Amazon expects to see 3% to 8% growth, totaling $112 billion to $117 billion, in Q1 2022.

 Jeff Bezos walked away from his career as an investment banker to open Amazon, an online bookstore, out of his garage.
 He managed to expand beyond books by diversifying into other retail products including music CDs and electronics such as Kindle.
-He also started the Amazon Web Services — AWS — division which has become the largest cloud-computing service in the market.
+He also introduced the Amazon Web Services — AWS — division, which has become the largest cloud-computing service in the market.

 Top 10 Shareholders

-Amazon is primarily held by institutions (59.23%).
-The top ten firms are:
+Amazon is primarily held by institutions.
+The top 10 firms are:

 Good To Know

 Also telling is the fact that shortly after taking over as CEO, Jassy announced a global effort to hire 55,000 new employees for corporate and tech roles to keep up with demand in retail, cloud, advertising and other businesses.
 Then, just prior to the start of its job fair that began Sept.
 15, the company announced it would actually hire 125,000 employees in the U.S. alone and offer perks like $3,000 sign-on bonuses in select locations and full college tuition for 750,000 operations employees.